Evason Ana Mandara

 We’ve grown a bit since our story began in 1995, but we’ve always based our growth on the same ambition: to take you beyond destinations into new experiences and cultures, so you feel the purpose behind your travels.
 Whether you’re a guest at one of our hotels or resorts, a residence owner or spending time at one of our spas, you’ll see that being environmentally friendly and socially responsible is not just a vague promise.
 These elements are the magic that brings them all to life, while promoting personal well-being, and the health of our planet.

 The Six Senses ethos was first established in 1995 with the opening of our first resort and a whole lot of questions.
 What if we could take people beyond destinations and reawaken their senses so they can disconnect, yet be reconnected … to themselves, others and the world around them?
-This consciousness around personal well-being and the well-being of the planet flowed through everything – from the way we designed our buildings to the way we prepared our food and treated our guests and hosts.
+This consciousness around personal well-being and the health of our planet flowed through everything – from the way we designed our buildings to the way we prepared our food and treated our guests and hosts.

 As more properties opened under the Six Senses brand, they all shared the same commitment to balancing economic, environmental and social profitability.
 They were created with a vision that was both meaningful and measurable and resolutely harmonious with local communities and ecosystems.